The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 The postal service of Fairfield is badly mismanaged.
 Thirty years ago, first-class letter delivery cost only three cents.
 The price has increased sevenfold since then while the reliability and speed of the delivery have declined.

 The Stem (aka “the stimulus”) is sometimes in the form of a question and sometimes written as a statement.
 Be on the lookout for words like “EXCEPT”.
 What’s so important about the Stem is that it will give you a clue about the question category (giving you a huge insight into the question).
-We’ll spend most of the logical reasoning course reviewing these 20+ question categories.
+We’ll spend most of the critical reasoning course reviewing these 20+ question categories.

 Each of the following weakens the above conclusion EXCEPT: